Panama Canal and Its Impact on U.S. Economy

 In 1904, the United States bought the Canal Zone.
 It wanted to expand its shipping and naval power between the Atlantic and Pacific Oceans.
 It paid $10 million to Panama and $40 million to France.
 U.S. engineers decided a canal lock would protect ships from landslides in the Andes Mountains.
 U.S. doctors found treatments for the tropical diseases of malaria and yellow fever.

 The canal construction created jobs for Pittsburgh steel mills, Portland cement factories, and General Electric machinery.
-Forty-five thousand workers went to Panama to work on the canal itself..
-Between 10,000 to 15,000 of them died from accidents and diseases.
+Forty-five thousand workers went to Panama to work on the canal itself.
+Between 10,000 and 15,000 of them died from accidents and diseases.
 In 1914, the Panama Canal was completed for $375 million.

 The United States owned the canal inside the country of Panama.
 In 1977, President Carter signed a treaty that promised to turn the canal over in 1999.
 The agreement allowed the United States to intervene anytime that its use of the canal was threatened.
 By that time, the canal cost more to run than it returned in profit to American companies.
 Railroads were much faster and their costs had fallen.
 The treaty also improved relations with Panama and the rest of Latin America.
 But many Americans saw it as an American retreat from its global power.

-Post-Panamax ships carry 5,000 to 8,000 containers.
+Neopanamax ships carry 5,000 to 8,000 containers.
 Each ship is 14 to 20 containers wide.
 They need a channel 17 meters deep.
-Super Post-Panamax vessels haul more than 13,200 containers.
-These ships carry 27 percent of the world's cargo.
+Super Neopanamax vessels haul more than 13,200 containers.
+These ships carry 27% of the world's cargo.
 To remain competitive, the Panama Canal had to expand to accommodate these ships.